 You originally intended to do girls’ night in, but the friend who was supposed to host is in a fight with her passive aggressive roommate over dishwasher duty.
 Come to Bottlehouse.
 It’s a wine bar and shop in a renovated home, so it’s easy to get comfortable spending some quality time with a few bottles and a meal’s worth of nuts, cheese, cured meats, and baguette sandwiches.
 And there’s a 99% chance no one will notice that you’re wearing slippers.

 If it’s looking like your night will end with six hours of dancing, you might as well start with dinner at List.
 This spot is an LED light show and wooden dance floor away from actually being a nightclub - the light bulbs are red, it’s so dark you almost can’t see, and there’s a good chance your flirty friend will exchange a phone number at the bar before the check hits the table.
-The Italian-ish food is surprisingly pretty good, too - get the ricotta gnocchi with truffle cream.
+The kind-of-Italian food is surprisingly pretty good, too - get the ricotta gnocchi with truffle cream.

 At Trove, you’ll feel like you’re partying after-hours in an IKEA - which is more fun than it probably sounds like.
 This is a Korean BBQ place, and there’s a wide variety of raw meat to grill.
 Just make sure you get the kalbi wagyu tri tip.
 The ssam wraps come in handy for the three people in your party who are doing Whole 30, and a vegan bibimbap bowl is always a hit.
 Finish your meal with some soft serve ice cream parfaits - we think about these late at night.